A contentious and hotly debated subject, we take a look at the laws around speeding, fines, and penalty points.

 Mobile speed cameras

-Mobile speed cameras are special vans with yellow markings that are sometimes parked up beside the road with a camera pointing out of the back windows.
+Mobile speed cameras are housed inside special vans that are sometimes parked up beside the road or on a motorway bridge.
+The camera points out of the back or side windows, and this is the easiest way to spot one.

 Radar and laser guns